Two days with Kaikoura

 Grab breakfast on the road at Pukeko Junction, 40 minutes into your journey along SH1.
 Foodies journey from all over Canterbury for their unique cabinet food and breakfast,especially the eggs benedict!.

-If you’re after something a little stronger than just coffee, continue down the road to Brew Moon Brewery to wash down gourmet pizza with a pale ale or stout brewed onsite.
+If you’re after something a little stronger than just coffee, continue down the road to Copper Road Cafe and Restaurant to wash down gourmet pizza with a pale ale or stout.

 Emerging from the Hundalees mountain range you’ll join the Pacific Ocean and it won’t leave your sight for the duration of the trip.
 The rocky coast adjacent to the road is littered with sea life and on a sunny day you’ll see seals lounging on the rocks.
 But spotting seals and the occasional dolphin while dodging traffic is difficult, so find a place to pull over and soak in the coastal setting.